Lawrence Campbell Oratory Competition: Format

 The Lawrence Campbell Oratory is widely regarded as the most prestigious, and difficult of the New South Wales Public Speaking Competitions.
 Each school is represented by one speaker.
-Each speaker is required to give a speech of eight minutes length of one of three topics given to him or her 15 minutes beforehand.
+Each speaker is required to give a speech of eight minutes length of one of three topics given to him 15 minutes beforehand.
 In this competition, the emphasis is on oratory, the art of speech, and so the manner of delivery counts at least equally with the subject matter.
 The emphasis is on giving a speech that combines humour with pathos, dramatic elements with more conversational moments, serious commentary with light-hearted asides, quotations drawn from a variety of sources, but all around a common thread based on the chosen topic, and showing the style of the candidate.
 Accordingly, the style of speech is very different from many other public speaking competitions in which candidates research and prepare speeches of their own in advance, often on questions of current affairs or public policy.
 With only fifteen minutes to prepare and without the aid of books or references, the content of the speech will test the candidates' general knowledge and ingenuity.